ntjohns1/Employee-Tracker/README.md

 ## Contributing
-'Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.'
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Questions
 For questions, please open an issue in the GitHub repo: [https://github.com/ntjohns1/Employee-Tracker]